Ab-initio energetics of graphite and multilayer graphene: stability of Bernal versus rhombohedral stacking: Finite number of layers

 \be

 \ee

 \ni $A_i$ corresponds to the $i+1$ nearest neighbor (n.n.) interaction energy.
 In particular, $A_0$ is just the n.n.
 (1st) interaction energy and is independent of the SS.

 For large enough $N$, when the interaction between the surfaces becomes small, $A_i$ should become constant, since an extra layer just adds an additional $A_i$ term.
-This model is used to fit the DFT energies, as shown in Fig.~\ref{fig:fit_coeffs} for $N=12$.
+This model is used to fit the DFT energies, as shown in Fig.~\ref{fig:fit_coeffs} for $N=12$ (the results at $T=1010 K$ can be seen in Fig.~\ref{fig:fit_coeffs_T1010}).
 For both BG and RG to be favored over other structures, $|A_2| \gg |A_1|$ and $A_2 < 0$, so using only $A_0$ and $A_1$ (red dots) gives a very bad fit.
 Using coefficients up to $A_3$, the fit is good, and including $A_4$ does not improve it much.
 To keep the model simpler and shorter ranged, we use $A_i,0 \leq i \leq 3$.
 In the Supporting Information (Figs.~\ref{fig:N=20}, \ref{fig:fit_smaller_N}, and \ref{fig:coeffs_vs_N}), we show that the $N=12$ fit also works well for lower and larger $N$.
 That is, it mantains the relative order of the DFT energies of the SSs.